zjwinn/ClusterCaller-to-VCF/README.md

 # Introduction
 ClusterCaller-to-VCF is a shell script written to take the output from ClusterCaller software and convert it into a compressed variant calling format file (vcf.gz) using base R data manipulation functions.
-This VCF is compiant with formating requirments and is readable in other programs like [TASSEL](https://www.maizegenetics.net/tassel).
+This VCF is compliant with formatting requirements and is readable in other programs like [TASSEL](https://www.maizegenetics.net/tassel).

 # Required inputs
 ClusterCaller-to-VCF requires three inputs: